This article was last updated by on

 Interestingly, their care demand remains the same as traditional, easy-care routine despite its growing world fame.

 Generally, Large Watermelon Peperomia thrives in bright indirect sunlight (at least 5 hours), temperatures ranging from 60-80°F, and humidity of 50%.
-Additionally, it prefers weekly watering in its active growth, well-draining soil of 6-6.6 pH, monthly fertilization, and occasional pruning.
+Additionally, it prefers weekly watering in active growth, well-draining soil of 6-6.6 pH, monthly fertilization, and occasional pruning.

 Overview of Large Watermelon Peperomia